 If you and your future spouse have decided to get married in Thailand, it is important to know the legal requirements when drafting a Thai Prenuptial Agreement.
 Thai courts will recognize a Thai Prenuptial Agreement as binding and legally binding.
 The Thai prenuptial agreement must be drafted by a Thai family law lawyer.
-A Thai lawyer can help you draft an agreement that will be recognized by the Thai courts, which will ensure that the agreement will be upheld in case of divorce.
+A Thai lawyer can help you draft an agreement that will be recognized by the Thai courts, which will ensure that the agreement will be upheld in case of divorce in Thailand.

 In Thailand, the use of Prenuptial agreements has been on the rise as couples seek to create peace of mind before they tie the knot.
 Generally, Thailand law divides property ownership into two categories: separate property owned by both husband and wife, and communal property owned by the couple.
 Marital property is all the properties acquired during the marriage.
 A Prenuptial agreement will help both spouses protect their financial interests in the event of a divorce.

 Thai law requires that any prenuptial agreement must be in writing.
 A prenup is a contract between the two people who are getting married, stating what each partner can and cannot keep if the marriage ends.
-A Thai prenuptial agreement can contain conditions, such as the marriage must last at least 10 years or a child is born.
+A Thai prenuptial agreement can contain conditions, such as the Thailand marriage must last at least 10 years or a child is born.
 Prenuptial agreements can also be a good compromise between the partners in the event of a divorce, or for those who are hesitant to take the step.
 The only caveat is that it must be in writing and registered in the same district where the marriage took place.
 After this, the Thai prenuptial agreement is not subject to amendment.

 Before you can marry your fiancé in Thailand, you must have a prenuptial agreement in place.
 It is important to understand the legal requirements for a valid prenuptial agreement.
 A valid agreement must be in writing and signed by both parties.
 Thai courts are very strict about these documents.
 They must also be witnessed by two people.
 After signing your prenuptial contract, you must make sure that the document is acknowledged by Thai courts.